mbonjour/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/report.md

 ### 4.
 I don't understand the question, which generate ?
 WTF ?
 ## Task 5
+I've not seen any remove all the servers in any of the files
 ## Task 6

 ## Difficulties